Prashant Chaudhary Prashant is a full-stack digital marketer with a special love for the fintech and payments industry.

 Further, it allows a shopper to upload files during the purchase process, especially when booking hotels or renting a car.
 This plugin allows you to add conditional fields that deliver an exceptional customer experience.

-• Nimbbl checkout for WooCommerce – Get multiple payment gateway aggregators in one plugin with a superior checkout experience.
+Get multiple payment gateway aggregators in one plugin with a superior experience.
 It does away with split-second delays responsible for payment failures.
 The 1-Click checkout helps customers complete their payments in seconds.
-Nimbbl features pre-built integrations with multiple aggregators and access to Buy-Now-Pay-Later providers, all under a single API.
+Nimbbl features pre-built integrations with multiple aggregators and access to Buy-Now-Pay-Later providers, all under a single account.

 • woocommerce_checkout_fields